 There are 2 main reasons for the recommendation for no added sugar for kids under 2: development of taste preference and high nutrient needs.

 First off, they are still developing their taste preferences.
 While most kids do have a preference for sweet foods, they are used to naturally sweet foods like fruits.
 Introducing them to foods with added sugars will get them used to foods that are ultra-sweet.
-They will get used to higher levels of sugar at baseline.
+They may develop a preference for foods that are much sweeter at baseline.

 The second reason is that young children have very high nutrient needs and very small stomachs.
 This means that their food needs to be nutrient dense to meet their needs.
 Most foods with added sugars aren’t going to be able to meet their needs.
 If you’re feeling overwhelmed by all the information about starting solids, check out my Starting Solids Made Easy Course.